Karlen Mkrtchyan: Anzhi Makhachkala

 On 30 August 2013, Mkrtchyan signed for Russian Premier League side Anzhi Makhachkala.

 Tobol

 On 9 January 2015, Mkrtchyan signed a one-year contract with Kazakhstan Premier League side FC Tobol, leaving the club on 22 April of the same year through mutual consent.
 Following his release from Tobol, Mkrtchyan trained with FC Pyunik.

 Anzhi Makhachkala

 On 26 June 2015, Mkrtchyan signed a three-year contract to return to Anzhi Makhachkala.

 On 31 January 2017, Anzhi removed him from their Russian Premier League roster.

 Pyunik

 On 17 August 2017, Mkrtchyan signed a one-year contract with his former club Pyunik of the Armenian Premier League.
 On 2 July 2020, Pyunik announced that Mkrtchyan had left the club after his contract had expired.

+After two years without a club, he decided to end his career due to recurring injuries.

 International career

 Since joining Pyunik he began to be involved in 2008 in the Armenia U-21 team that in a home game, he scored his first goal for the youth national team and the first goal of the match against the Turkey U-21 team.
 Armenia defeated Turkey 2–1.
 Since 2008, plays for the senior Armenia national football team.
 The first match held on 2 February 2008 in Malta's capital Valletta, against the local national team.
 The match ended 1–0 in favor of the Armenian team.
 Mkrtchyan scored his first goal for the Armenia national team on 14 November 2012 in a home friendly match against Lithuania at the 50th minute.
 Armenia defeated Lithuania 4–2.